perojov/DataConditionalABC/README.md

 ```
 ## Files

-### models.py
+- **`models.py`**
-Implements functions for the drift and diffusion of a few known SDE models: Ornstein--Uhlenbeck, Cox-Ingersoll-Ross, Chan-Karolyi–Longstaff–Sanders, nonlinear drift, Schlogl and Lotka--Volterra.
+  Implements functions for the drift and diffusion of a few known SDE models: Ornstein--Uhlenbeck, Cox-Ingersoll-Ross, Chan-Karolyi–Longstaff–Sanders, nonlinear drift, Schlogl, and Lotka--Volterra.

-### nnets.py
+- **`nnets.py`**
-Implements the partially exchangeable neural network and the data module with pytorch-lightning.
+  Implements the partially exchangeable neural network and the data module with `pytorch-lightning`.

-### samplers.py
+- **`samplers.py`**
-Implements the ABC-SMC samplers for the four different approaches: abcsmc_dataconditional and abcsmc_forward.
+  Implements the ABC-SMC samplers for the four different approaches: `abcsmc_dataconditional` and `abcsmc_forward`.

-### utilities.py
+- **`utilities.py`**
   Implements functions that are frequently used in the package.
-It also includes numba jitted reimplementations of some standard functions like weighted random sampling and the LogSumExp function.
+It also includes `numba`-jitted reimplementations of some standard functions like weighted random sampling and the `LogSumExp` function.

-### simulators/exactsim.py
+- **`simulators/exactsim.py`**
-Implements two numba-jitted functions for sampling from the exact transition densities for the Ornstein--Uhlenbeck and Cox--Ingersoll--Ross model.
+  Implements two `numba`-jitted functions for sampling from the exact transition densities for the Ornstein--Uhlenbeck and Cox--Ingersoll--Ross models.
 Useful for when an exact observation is required for testing purposes.

-### simulators/approxsim.py
+- **`simulators/approxsim.py`**
-Implements three numba-jitted functions for simulating trajectories: 1) the Euler-Maruyama method, 2) the lookahead sequential-importance-sampling method, and 3) a standard backward simulation particle smoother.
+  Implements `numba`-jitted functions for simulating trajectories:
+  1) the Euler-Maruyama method,
+  2) the lookahead sequential-importance-sampling method,
+  3) a standard backward simulation particle smoother.

 ## References
 Petar Jovanovski, Andrew Golightly and Umberto Picchini: Towards Data-Conditional Simulation for ABC Inference in Stochastic Differential Equations. [arxiv:2310.10329](https://arxiv.org/abs/2310.10329), 2023